linode/apl-docs/about/about-roadmap.md

 title: Roadmap
 ---

 We are currently working on the following features for the next release.
 We release from our **stable** channel every 2 months.
 We will release from **beta** channel bi-weekly, and **alpha** is nightly.
-This approach might change, so keep watching our blog.
+This approach might change, so keep watching our socials.

 For the next release (around september 2021) we aim to incorporate the following features: